You bought a guitar to punish your ma,

 I had a childish idea – how did it come to me? -that we would be working for eight hours.
 At four in the afternoon we had been working for ten solid hours and the June sun was still hanging high in the sky.
 I kept going up and coming down, picking and filling and humping while thinking of Steinbeck and the grapes of wrath.

 When I was on the verge of giving up and pulling out, I started singing Wish You Were Here, Vera, and imagining myself playing live with my twelve-string acoustic guitar at Wembley, as a session guitarist, at Floyd’s reunion.

 In this way we filled the last truck of the day and Sotiris told us to climb up too.
 We rode to the package factory crammed between the crates.

-I had eaten nothing but a sandwich all day long, since I hadn’t listened to my mother who had told me to take something else with me.
-On our way to the factory, after an almost 12 hour stretch of work, I had never felt as hungry in my life.
+I had eaten nothing but a sandwich all day long since I hadn’t listened to my mother who had advised me to take something else with me.
+On our way to the factory, after an almost 12-hour stretch of work, I had never felt as hungry in my life.

-I started eating apricots and if the truth be told I don’t think I’ll ever eat such luscious fruits again in my life.
+I started eating apricots and truth be told I don’t think I’ll ever eat such luscious fruits in my life, ever.
 Jerzy, the Polish colleague, was deterring me in broken Greek, like those that Yoda spoke: Don’t eat them.
 Poison they have.

-The insecticide burned my lips a bit but my hunger was such that it didn’t bother me.There was no harm, save that I got the runs.
+The insecticide burned my lips a bit but my hunger was such that it didn’t bother me.There was no harm, except that I got the runs.